 My intellectual interest in migration started with my own experience of moving to Canada, one that displaced, challenged, and (re)defined me in multiple ways.
 It has made me grow into two separate vines that I have since tried to intertwine around a single identity.
 By removing me from the places and faces that I once took for granted, it also instantly turned me into an “old man,” as it forced me to hold on to a lifetime of memories uprooted from their context.
 The more I studied the topic, the more I became engrossed in the myriad of tropes associated with it and the concepts used to probe them.
 Like countless individuals, families, and even nations for whom migration is a fodder for individual and collective narratives, I am also fascinated by its incredibly rich human stories.
 Of particular interest to me are the different narratives of Portuguese migration over time, as told by those who stayed, those who left, and those who governed them.

 Besides living and studying transnational lives, I dedicate much of my time to volunteering in local community initiatives in Toronto, many of them public education projects.
-I share the equity principles of “historians from below” by striving to democratize access to historical knowledge and redress the silences in the archival record regarding ethnic minorities and other marginalized groups.
+My research and community work is informed by social justice and equity principles, which I apply in my efforts to democratize access to historical knowledge.
 Created in January 2014, this website is another way to make my research and public history work available to a wider audience.
-Feel free to contact me using the email box below.
+Feel free to contact me using the message box below.

 Thank you for your visit.